kraeex/what3words-Sample-Alexa-Skill/instructions/create-vui.md

 order an uber from {whatThreewordOrigin} to {whatThreewordDest}
 ```

-We have provided a sample interaction model here: [interaction_model.json] …
+We have provided a sample interaction model here: [interaction model](../models/interaction_model.json)

 In the panel on the left, go to Interaction Model > JSON Editor, and then copy in the contents of [interaction_model.json].
 Click 'Save', and then 'Build Model'.